• Skip to primary navigation

 I prefer to use a fork (especially if I serve the dish with accompanying peas and salad), and also keep a plentiful supply of serviettes handy to wipe messy fingers!

-And of course, if you don’t want to make a traditional bunny chow, you could just serve the curry over rice!
+And of course, if you don't want to make a traditional bunny chow, you could serve the curry over rice with a dollop of mango chutney on top!

 So without further ado, let’s get on with the recipe.